AWS global condition context keys

 Value type – Single-valued

-Use this key to compare the tag key-value pair that was passed in the request with the
+Use this key to compare the requester's user name with the user name that you

 -